This site requires a more recent version of Adobe Flash Player to function properly.

 Flash is enabled:

-Investment Overview for L'Oreal (PINK:LRLCY)
+Investment Overview for L'Oreal (OTC:LRLCY)

 L’Oreal is the largest manufacturer of cosmetics in the world.
 It manufactures and sells makeup, fragrances, skin care and hair care products through its 27 global brands.
 It caters to consumers across all income levels and distribution channels spanning mass volume retailers and drugstores to upscale perfumeries, pharmacies, department stores, company-owned stores and the e-commerce websites.

 L’Oreal reports and segments its products range on the basis of price range and distribution channel into: Professional, Consumer, Luxury and Active products.